investindex/Fund/README.md

 The behemoth asset managers we'll review in this section are BlackRock, Vanguard, Fidelity, State Street, Schwab, and Invesco.
 You may choose to invest some or all of your money with these managers.
 However, except for straightforward cap-weighted funds, the products offered by the largest managers are not the best funds to build evidence-based portfolios.

-We'll begin by discussing the limitations of funds from the largest institutions, and we'll cover a specific [example portfolio](https://github.com/investindex/Fund/blob/main/README.md#example-portfolio) with funds from Avantis Investors and Dimensional Fund Advisors (DFA).
+We'll begin by discussing the limitations of funds from the largest institutions, and we'll cover specific [example portfolios](https://github.com/investindex/Fund/blob/main/README.md#example-portfolios) with funds mainly from Avantis Investors and Dimensional Fund Advisors (DFA).
 The portfolios are based on principles described in the [previous section](https://github.com/investindex/Portfolio).
 This is followed by [summary tables](https://github.com/investindex/Fund/blob/main/README.md#summary) that organize selected funds from the behemoths, and suggestions for portfolios with those funds.

 A terminology note: when used here in reference to a fund, the term _Global_ includes the US.
 The term _International_, abbreviated _Intl_, excludes the US.